facetint/Inception/README.md

 ## 📚 Project Description

-The goal of this project is to introduce students to real-world DevOps principles by setting up a full web stack using **Docker Compose**.
-The architecture is modular and adheres strictly to container best practices and security standards.

 You are required to:
 - Create your own Dockerfiles (no pulling ready images from DockerHub except Alpine/Debian).
 - Host all services in separate containers.